rivertam2016/pyCMR2/README.md

 Files 2-3, as well as the original MATLAB version of this code, are all available on the website of the Computational Memory Lab at UPenn.

-4. A python script enabling a basic launch of pyCMR2, with code to reproduce Figure 2 from Lohnas et al. (2015).
+4. A python script enabling a basic launch of pyCMR2

+5. Code to reproduce the SPC and PFR curves from Figure 2 in Lohnas et al. (2015).